apivideo/browserLiveStream/README.md

 Alternatively: If you host this site locally on your computer, localhost will allow you to use the camera

 To launch your own local version on localhost, simply clone the repo and run "node server.js" on the command line.
+Youo'll need FFMPEG on the server to do the transcoding.

 In your browser, go to  localhost:1437 - and you are up and running!

-## Use my AWS Image.

-For those on AWS, an AMI with the 5 April, 2020 version is available: ami-02da44a3b3a85d357.  witha  git pull you should be all set.
-For HTTPS: you'll beed to place a LaodBalancer in front of the EC2 instance.